2022 Chicago Marathon: Competitors

-Seifu Tura of Ethiopia, the winner of the previous year's race, is expected to return to defend his title.
-His compatriot Herpasa Negasa, who ran a marathon with a time of 2:03:40 in Dubai in 2019, is expected to join him.
-Also expected to make an appearance are Kenyan runners Bernard Koech and Elisha Rotich.
+Seifu Tura of Ethiopia, the winner of the previous year's race, was expected to return to defend his title.
+His compatriot Herpasa Negasa, who ran a marathon with a time of 2:03:40 in Dubai in 2019, was expected to join him.
+Also expected to make an appearance were Kenyan runners Bernard Koech and Elisha Rotich.

-Kenyan runner Ruth Chepng'etich, the defending champion, is the favorite to win the women's race.
-Also scheduled to join the field are Ethiopian runners Ruti Aga and Haven Hailu Desse, and Kenyan runners Celestine Chepchirchir and Vivian Kiplagat.
+Kenyan runner Ruth Chepng'etich, the defending champion, was the favorite to win the women's race.
+Also scheduled to join the field were Ethiopian runners Ruti Aga and Haven Hailu Desse, and Kenyan runners Celestine Chepchirchir and Vivian Kiplagat.

-U.S. wheelchair athlete Tatyana McFadden, who has previously won the Chicago Marathon nine times, is also expected to defend her title.
+U.S. wheelchair athlete Tatyana McFadden, who had previously won the Chicago Marathon nine times, was also expected to defend her title.

 Results

 Results for the top ten in the running races and top three in the wheelchair races are listed below.